 If you’re interested in any of these NFCU cards, you’ll have to make sure you’re eligible for them.

 Card applications are only open to members of the credit union, and eligibility is restricted to current and former service members, certain Department of Defense civilian employees, family members of both groups, and others.
-You can look up more information on membership requirements at their website.
+You can look up more information on membership requirements on the NFCU website.

 You should also familiarize yourself with the rewards-redemption process for your card.
 For cash back rewards with the Navy Federal Credit Union cashRewards Credit Card, you can choose to get an automatic deposit into your savings or checking account, or have the same amount show up as a card statement credit.